THIS CYCLE HAS NOW COMPLETED. WATCH OUR WEBSITE FOR THRILLING UPDATES.

-INCLUDING: KAELA MAE-SHING GARVIN, RUTH GEYE, GLORIA OLADIPO, MAX YU
+INCLUDING: KAELA MEI-SHING GARVIN, RUTH GEYE, GLORIA OLADIPO, MAX YU

 LED BY GINGOLD’S DIRECTOR OF NEW WORKS LILY KANTER RIOPELLE

 PRESENTATIONS HELD AT 520 8TH AVENUE 3rd FLOOR